A world traveler, motorcyclist, composer, and former slaughterhouse worker. Clearly, Paul Carmichael is not your typical research expert.

 However, for more than 10 years, Paul has been the “go to” person for any and all information about MxCC.
-He knows almost everything there is to know about the College – from admission trends, to student demographics, to class enrollment statistics, to student satisfaction, and far, far beyond.
+He knows almost everything there is to know about the college — from admission trends, to student demographics, to class enrollment statistics, to student satisfaction, and beyond.

-Paul consistently collects, filters and analyzes these data to make them available in multiple forms for MxCC staff and faculty to aid their understanding and decision making (he calls his work a “reality check” of the College).
-Paul also provides much needed data for mandated federal, state, and college system reporting.
-He even offers up guidance to any MxCC student tackling his or her own research for a class project.
+Paul consistently collects, filters, and analyzes these data to make them available in multiple forms for Middlesex staff and faculty to aid their understanding and decision making (he calls his work a “reality check” of the college).
+Paul also provides data for mandated federal, state, and college system reporting.
+He even offers up guidance to any student tackling research for a class project.
 He is very busy.

 But never too busy to advance and share his research abilities.
 He has published several articles and book chapters, including in peer-reviewed journals, and has presented at numerous conferences and workshops.
 He has served as chair of the Institutional Research Council for Connecticut Community Colleges and as president of the Connecticut Association for Institutional Research (ConnAIR).

-Prior to joining MxCC, Paul worked as a faculty member in the Graduate School of Social Service at Fordham University at Lincoln Center in New York City.
-He also was a senior research and policy analyst for the Public Education Unit of the Community Service Society in NYC, where he prepared reports for Congressional testimony on public school education policy.
+Before to joining Middlesex, Paul worked as a faculty member in the Graduate School of Social Service at Fordham University at Lincoln Center in New York City.
+He also was a senior research and policy analyst for the Public Education Unit of the Community Service Society in NYC, where he prepared reports for congressional testimony on public school education policy.

 Paul worked as part of the research staff at the Bigel Institute for Health Policy at the Heller School at Brandeis University, and was a clinical social worker at Youville Hospital and Rehabilitation Center in Boston.
 He also was the director of Neurological Consultation Services at the University of Medicine and Dentistry of New Jersey.

-This extensive résumé comes after his first work experience – which really was at a slaughterhouse and meat packing factory in Albany.
-Honest.
+This extensive resume comes after his first work experience — which really was at a slaughterhouse and meat-packing factory in Albany.